 Joshua Tree Lodging Map

-Other national park lodging guides you might like:
+Other Southern California content you might like:

 - Joshua Tree Glamping Guide

-Joshua Tree Lodging and Hotels
+Best Joshua Tree Hotels and Motels

 Sacred Sands

-Rated 9.7 out of 10 on Booking.com
+Rated 9.4 out of 10 on Booking.com

-The Castle House Estate
+Castle House Estate

-Rated 8.5 out of 10 on Booking.com
+Rated 8.2 out of 10 on Booking.com

 Luxury tent, container home, or guard tower?
 Take your pick, as Castle House Estate features all three forms of tiny living!
-Featured on HGTV, this property is minutes away from the national park entrance and offers guests outdoor showers, vegan toiletries, plush linens, and premier stargazing opportunities.
+Featured on HGTV, this property is minutes from the national park entrance and offers guests outdoor showers, vegan toiletries, plush linens, and premier stargazing opportunities.
 Each unit seamlessly blends indoor-outdoor living and makes for the perfect escape from everyday life.

-Rates start at $215 per night.
+Rates start at $201 per night for glamping tents.

 Pioneertown Motel